haleykwok/Website_Hugo_Academic/content/_index.md

           date_end: ''
           date_start: '2023-06-30'
           description: |2-
-              Responsibilities include: Using MAML, DRL, and other AI techniques in Human-Robot Collaboration
               * HKIE Student Paper Award (Champion) 2021/22 for Project entitled "Meta-reinforcement Learning Based Control Approach for Assisting Human-Robot Collaboration in Personalized Production"
               * Canada Mitacs Globalink Scholarship: Top 2000 students over the world are invited to join the research internship in Canadian universities.
               * UG Summer Research Abroad Scholarship (USRA): Research Scholarship for Undergraduate Students to conduct research in Massachusetts Institute of Technology (MIT) Hong Kong Innovation Node